KongZ/charts/charts/graylog/README.md

 ## Manually Install Dependencies

-This method is *recommended* when you want to expand the availability, scalability, and security of the services.
-You need to install MongoDB replicaset and Elasticsearch with proper settings before install Graylog.
+This method is _recommended_ when you want to expand the availability, scalability, and security of the services.
+You need to install MongoDB replicaset and Opensearch with proper settings before install Graylog.

 To install MongoDB, run